-- Serving as director, officer or advisor in any company or organisation that is not a Zurich Subsidiary leads to an actual, potential or perceived Conflict of Interest. - Any secondary employment and unpaid work (including voluntary work, with one of Zurich's competitors, or any regulatory or governmental body which has a direct relationship with Zurich) or external engagement that might create an actual, potential or perceived Conflict of Interest or adversely affects your role as in Zurich. - Must disclose your intention to run for a political office at any level, or to become engaged in a political party as director, officer, advisor, or employee.

-• To disclose any external engagements even though at Zurich's request.
+- Serving as director, officer or advisor in any company or organisation that is not a Zurich Subsidiary leads to an actual, potential or perceived Conflict of Interest. - Any secondary employment and unpaid work (including voluntary work, with one of Zurich's competitors) or external engagement that might create an actual, potential or perceived Conflict of Interest or adversely affects your role as in Zurich. - Must disclose your intention to run for a political office at any level, or to become engaged in a political party as director, officer, advisor, or employee. - To disclose any external engagements even though at Zurich's request.